Sanjanadhananjayaa/Intelligent-Apps-Build-your-own-Copilot-Workshop/Labs/lab1.md

  ### Task 2: Setup .NET secrets

-1. Navigate to miyagi/services/recommendation-service/dotnet, right click on dotnet and select **Open in intergate Terminal**.
+1. Navigate to miyagi/services/recommendation-service/dotnet, right click on dotnet and in cascading menu, select **Open in intergate Terminal**.
 1. Run the following command to set the secrets for the recommendation service.
 You will need to provide the values for the variables below.

      ```